|

 buddy’s back

-garden, when he enthusiastically shared his rather exuberant approach to
+garden in North Vancouver, when he enthusiastically shared his rather exuberant approach to

 building a low retaining

-wall.
+wall of stone.
 I watched fascinated as he whipped up a small batch of bagged mortar in a

 plastic

-pail (‘just add water and stir’), then proceeded to use another one of
+pail (‘just add water and stir’) then proceeded to use another one of

 those pointed